0m15/zimok.github.com/_posts/me/2013-02-16-the-agony-of-hope.md

 So, at the end, we can simply adapt ourselves &ndash; and our processes &ndash; to adhere to the medium and its ecosystem.

-Another factor is our mood.
-It seems that nobody take in consideration the psychology aspect.
+Another factor is my mood.
+It seems that nobody take in consideration the psychologic aspect.
-This assumes that we're like robots, and that we work like a robot in an assembly line.
+This assumes that we're like robots, and that we work like a robot in an assembly line, without any superstructure conditioning our work.

-But we fail.
+Instead, it's likely that the process I'm following will be heavily influenced by how I feel.
+Therefore, with the wrong mood applied to the wrong process, chances are that the process will fail, if it's unchangeable and adaptable to us human beings.

-Because there are some moments I'm confident with a technology, or a library, or a framework, and I'll rely on it.
-Other times, I like to put myself into learning new things and adopt it in the process.
+I feel that there are some moments I'm confident with a technology, or a library, or a framework, and I'll rely on it.Other times, I like to put myself into learning new things and adopt it in the process, updating it.
+This way I can experiment with several process, I can try to understand why and how that process failed and how I can refine it.
+I can then arbitrarily choose to radically change it, getting the most out of it and start again.

 This is how I think we should evolve.